timcsy/gymize/README.md

     - If you omit `=$` `Selectors(Source)`, it is same as `=$`.
     - `=` means mapping or assignment.
 It will map the source (right hand side) to the destination (left hand side).
     - `$` means the Unity side observation (variable or sensor data).
-- Syntax of `Agent`
+- Syntax for `Agent`
   - Using `agent@` to assign the agent name.
   - Using `agent1@agent2@` to assign the agent names.
   - Using `@@` means for all agents.
   - Using `@@agent3@agent4@` means for all agents, except `agent3` and `agent4`.
   - Using `@` to represent the root agent itself.
   - You can omit the `Agent` to use relative location.
-- Syntax of `Selector`
+- Syntax for `Selector`
   - For `Dict`: `.key`, `['key']`, `["key"]`, or `[key]`
   - For `Tuple`: `[index]` or `[slice]`
   - For `Sequence`: `[]`, means append
   - For `Tensor`: `(Slice)` or `(Slice1, Slice2, ..., SliceN)`
     - The several `Tensor` selectors have to put at the end of the selector sequence.
-- Syntax of `Slice`
+- Syntax for `Slice`
   - Same syntax as Python or numpy.
   - `start:stop:step`, e.g. `1:10:2`.
     - omitted "step", it becomes `1:10`.
     - omitted "stop", it becomes `1:`.
     - omitted "start", it becomes `:`.
-  - You can just use an integer to represent the index.
+  - You can just use an integer to represent the index (negative integer means counting from the end).
   - You can use `...` to represent ellipsis.
   - You can use `newaxis` or `np.newaxis` to represent new axis.